You cannot leave money or property to your dog, cat, or other pet in your will, but you can use your will to provide for them when you’re gone.

 Choosing the person who will care for your pet when you’re gone is the most important step to making sure your pet continues to be cared for according to your wishes.
 You should designate a caregiver you know is responsible and trustworthy, preferably one who enjoys animals and already knows your pet.
 Maybe you have a neighbor, family member, or loved one that has a special bond with your pet.

 Once you have someone in mind that you want to care for your pet, ask them directly before you designate them as pet caregivers in your will.
 Discuss the level of care you expect them to provide your pet and make sure they understand that under the terms of your will, they will receive the pet and a sum of money to use for the care of your pet after your death.

 It’s also good to name a backup caregiver in case your original caregiver dies before you or refuses to take your pet after your death.
-Our do-it-yourself Last Will and Testament template lets you choose both a primary and backup pet caregiver, so you can ensure your pet is protected if your first option falls through.
+Trust & Will’s do-it-yourself estate planning tools lets you choose both a primary and backup pet caregiver, so you can ensure your pet is protected if your first option falls through.

 Include Money and Instructions for Your Pet Caregiver

 While your pet caregiver isn’t legally required to honor any requests you make for your pet’s care, it’s still a good idea to set aside money and care instructions for them in your will’s pet clause.

 Consider day-to-day costs like food and flea medicine, annual vet bills, and emergency medical care.
 Are you a pet owner who prefers to feed their dog higher-end food with all-natural ingredients?
 How much do you typically spend a year on your pet’s vet care?
 The sum of money you leave should also reflect your pet’s life expectancy.
 Is your dog three or 13?
 Does your cat have any health issues?